planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 What is Boundless Desktop?
 ==========================

-Boundless Desktop is a fully supported software package prepared by Boundless and available both for Windows and Mac OS X platforms.
-It's composed of open source geospatial client-side tools and is prepared to address the most demanding desktop GIS users needs, including spatial analysis, data management, cartography and web publishing.
+Boundless Desktop is a fully supported software package prepared by Boundless and available for Windows and Mac OS X platforms.
+It's composed of open source geospatial client-side tools and is capable of addressing the most demanding desktop GIS users needs, including spatial analysis, data management, cartography and web publishing.

 Boundless Desktop |version| is composed of the following set of open source tools: